DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 5. **Train the model.**  Train the model, evaluating the results on the validation test set at the end of each epoch.
 This will take a while!
 The runs described in this expirement each took between 20-30 hours.

 ```
-from snowML.Scripts_Ex3 import multi_huc_expirement as mhe
+from snowML.Scripts import multi_huc_expirement as mhe
 mhe.run_expirement(tr, val, params)
 ```